tpoindex/tsp/README.md

 int (64-bit integers), double, string, and var (TclObjects for lists, dicts, etc.)

-TSP language restrictions include restricting all arithmatic expressions (expr, if, while, etc) to using boolean, int, double, and string data types.
+TSP language restrictions include restricting all arithmetic expressions (expr, if, while, etc) to using boolean, int, double, and string data types.
 Additionally, expressions may not include array references or nested commands.
 TSP also assumes that builtin Tcl commands are not re-defined, as builtin